albar965/albar965.github.io/littlenavmap-faq.md

 MSFS has many issues loading flight plans.
 Additionally the format is not documented yet which requires a lot of guesswork.

 The following issues are known so far:
-- MSFS automatically adds transitions to approach procedures (sometimes also SID and STAR) which may result in zig-zag routing.
-These cannot be changed manually in MSFS.
+- MSFS automatically adds transitions to approach procedures as well as SID and STAR if plan is of type IFR.
+Changing these results in a completely new routing.
+- Saving a direct plan between two airports of type IFR will result in MSFS adding intermediate waypoints and procedures like SID and STAR.
+- You cannot use airways or procedures for VFR flight plans.
+MSFS will quietly remove these.
+- MSFS cannot load round trips where destination is equal to departure in some cases.
 - Altitude at waypoints and sometimes the cruise altitude is ignored and replaced by MSFS' own idea of a climb and descent profile which has nothing to do with the *Little Navmap* profile.
 This happens despite *Little Navmap* saving the altitude for each waypoint.
 - Flight plan names must not contains special characters like umlauts or accents. *Little Navmap* replaces these automatically when exporting a plan.

-- MSFS cannot load round trips where destination is equal to departure.
-The result after loading in MSFS is a zig-zag flight plan.
-- You cannot use airways or procedures for VFR flight plans.
+Apart from these issues above you might see MSFS crashes or corrupted flight plans when loading.

 Also read the chapter [Microsoft Flight Simulator 2020 Airports and Navdata](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/SCENERY.html#load-scenery-library-dialog-msfs-apt-navdata) in the *Little Navmap* user manual to minimize issues with different navdata.